sawaliram/sawaliram/README.md

 # Sawaliram
-Sawaliram is an online platform built to collect, answer and analyze science questions asked by school students across India.
-It is developed and maintained by Tata Institue of Fundamental Research and Eklavya.
+Sawaliram is an online platform built to collect, answer and analyze questions asked by school students across India.
+It is developed and maintained by TIFR Centre for Interdisciplinary Sciences, Hyderabad and Eklavya, Bhopal.
 The current development focuses on building a dashboard to collect and answer questions, including tools to moderate and correct the data.

 ## Setting up your development environment
 **1. Install an environment manager**